bonsaipropaganda/bonsaipropaganda.github.io/_posts/2025-3-2-nondoing.md

 ---
 layout: post
-title: Nondoing- A Daoist Option For When You Are Offered a Beer At a Party.
+title: Nondoing- A Daoist Option For When You Are Offered a Beer At a Party
 tags: mindfulness life
 ---